fallahn/xygine/tutorial/part_4/readme.md

 raising them for all pertinent events such as collisions, spawning, despawning as it makes tracking the state of the game much easier.

+---

 ### Final Step
-As I stated at the beginning, this tutorial section is somewhat long so, as an exercise, I'm not going to cover creating the blocks explicitly.
+As I stated at the beginning, this tutorial section is somewhat long so I'm not going to cover creating the blocks explicitly.
 By now you should know enough about creating entities, adding sprites, collision data and even the mechanism for destroying blocks (hint: Collider callback) to be able to implement them on your own.
 Also try raising